 In the second room … which serves as sort of study, along the walls next [to] the windows are several rough boards, supported by trestles, on which are scattered a great number of books, and the manuscripts that have been written from the Emperor’s dictation.
 Between the two windows is a book-case … and on the opposite side stands another camp-bedstead … similar to the one already mentioned.
 On this bed the Emperor sometimes reposes in the day-time; and he occasionally lies down on it, when he rises from the other bed during his frequent sleepless nights, or when fatigues with dictating, or walking about alone in his chamber.
 Lastly, in the middle of the room stands the writing-table … with marks indicating the places usually occupied by the Emperor and each of us during his dictation. …The Emperor … washes his face, and very frequently his head, in a large silver basin … which is fixed in a corner of the room, and which was brought from the Elysée.

 On 5 May 1816, Dr. Barry O’Meara, an Irish surgeon who accompanied Napoleon to St. Helena and became his physician, was sent for by Napoleon.
-Napoleon requested that he visit his bedchamber, and the visit produced the following description, a description that is slightly different than that given by Comte Las Cases:
+He requested that the doctor visit his bedchamber at Longwood House, and the visit produced the following description, a description that is slightly different than that given by Comte Las Cases:

 It was fourteen feet by twelve, and ten or eleven feet in height.
 The walls were lined with brown nankeen, bordered and edged with common green bordering-paper, and destitute of skirting.
 Two small windows, without pulleys, one of which was thrown up and fastened by a piece of notched wood, looked towards the camp of the 53d Regiment.
 There were window curtains of white long-cloth, a small fireplace, a shabby grate and fire-irons to match, with a paltry mantelpiece of wood, painted white, upon which stood a small marble bust of his son.